Angela Simmons Flaunts Her Figure In A Blue Bikini At The Beach: ‘Life’s Simplest Pleasures’

 “My god you’re so beautiful,” a fan declared.

-“Worth opening my eyes for this morning,” another follower noted.
+“Worth opening my eyes for this morning,” another admirer noted.

 “Simply stunning, radiant and inspiring,” someone else praised.

 Angela frequently shares videos and photos on social media showing her consistent, tough, and intense workouts.
-Based on this latest peek at her bikini body and incredible figure, it is clear that those workouts have definitely been paying off for the Growing Up Hip Hop star.
+Based on this latest peek at her bikini body and incredible figure, it is clear that those workouts have definitely been paying off for the reality star.